UlrikFriisJensen/AppStat2019_ExamFunctionLibrary/README.md

 # AppStat2019_ExamFunctionLibrary
 ***
-Library of useful functions for the exam in Applied Statistics: From Data to Results (2019).
+Library of useful functions for the exam in Applied Statistics: From Data to Results (2019) at University of Copenhagen (UCPH).
 ***
 ### Authors:
  - Ulrik Friis-Jensen (lgb543@alumni.ku.dk)